 Total points awarded during the evaluation of applicants will only include credit once for each possible office held.
 For example, a nominee who serves as committee chair for multiple committees will only receive credit for serving as committee chair once.
 However, in the case of a tie, committee members should, during the evaluation process, consider multiple roles held and overall contributions to WiNUP/EWRT cited in nominees’ essays.
 NOTE: A total chapter member score of 100 is equal to a total members-at-large score of 90 for the same award.
 Percentage of total possible is used in weighting scores when chapter member and members-at-large are considered for the same award.

 The committee chair or her designee will present the committee’s recommendation of award recipient to the international board for approval during the mid-year board meeting.
-If approved, the executive director will be requested to order the award by Aug.
+If approved, the Executive Director will be requested to order the award by Aug.
 1.

 If the board does not approve the recommendation, the award will not be presented that year.

 The recipient’s supervisor should be notified to increase the likelihood the recipient will be able to attend the awards’ ceremony.

+Chapter Achievement Award

+The committee members will be chosen by the Executive Director.

+Entries will be judged by a committee comprised of members of chapters which did not submit entries or members-at-large members.

+The judging committee will use a score sheet for judging.
+(See Judges Form for Chapter Achievement Award in Chapter Achievement Award section.)HYPERLINK

+Provide feedback to all applicants on submittals following award presentation at conference.

+Linda Johnson Newsletter Award

+The committee members will be chosen by the Executive Director or President.

+Entries will be judged by a committee comprised of members of chapters that did not submit entries or members-at-large members.
+An individual who is not a WiNUP member but has a communications/marketing background may be chosen.

+The judging committee will use a score sheet for judging.
+HYPERLINK (See Judges Form for Linda Johnson Newsletter Award in Linda Johnson Newsletter Award section.)

+Provide feedback to all applicants on submittals following award presentation at conference.

 Budget and Finance Committee